ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

 The GetControllerRightHand method retrieves the game object for the right hand controller.

+#### GetControllerReferenceLeftHand/0

+  > `public static VRTK_ControllerReference GetControllerReferenceLeftHand()`

+ * Parameters
+   * _none_
+ * Returns
+   * `VRTK_ControllerReference` - The Controller Reference for the left hand controller.

+The GetControllerReferenceLeftHand returns a Controller Reference for the left hand controller.

+#### GetControllerReferenceRightHand/0

+  > `public static VRTK_ControllerReference GetControllerReferenceRightHand()`

+ * Parameters
+   * _none_
+ * Returns
+   * `VRTK_ControllerReference` - The Controller Reference for the right hand controller.

+The GetControllerReferenceRightHand returns a Controller Reference for the right hand controller.

+#### GetControllerReferenceForHand/1

+  > `public static VRTK_ControllerReference GetControllerReferenceForHand(SDK_BaseController.ControllerHand hand)`

+ * Parameters
+   * _none_
+ * Returns
+   * `VRTK_ControllerReference` - The Controller Reference for the given hand controller.

+The GetControllerReferenceForHand returns a Controller Reference for the given hand controller.

 #### IsControllerOfHand/2

   > `public static bool IsControllerOfHand(GameObject checkController, SDK_BaseController.ControllerHand hand)`